Frequently Asked Questions:

 How long is the waiting list?
 We typically have up to 10 people on the waiting list, but don't be discouraged.
 Not every studio will fit every artist so your placement on the wait list may not affect your chances of getting a studio.
 NOTE: The work/live studio wait list is longer as the turn over rate in those units is very low.

 Is parking available?
-Secure enclosed outdoor parking is available for an additional monthly fee and subject to availability.
+Secure enclosed outdoor parking is available to occupants of live-work units for an additional monthly fee and subject to availability.

 Does the space offer equipment or tools for use by the tenants?
 Space 4 Art has a wood/metal shop for use by its tenants.
 All tenants must sign a release waiver before using the equipment.